Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from standards_.

-__Description__: Instructions not provided for interaction If DX has any interactive capabilities at all, it must be explained somewhere for users to understand.
+__Description__: If chart has any interactive capabilities at all, it must be explained somewhere for users to understand.
 All keyboard controls must also be explained as well.

 __Good example__: [https://sf.gov/resource/2021/covid-19-data-and-reports](https://sf.gov/resource/2021/covid-19-data-and-reports)